 U.S. District Court for the Eastern District of Texas

-Seattle Intellectual Property American Inn of Court, Executive Committee Member (Director at Large)
+Seattle Intellectual Property American Inn of Court, Executive Committee Member (Membership Chair)

-Washington State Bar Association IP Section, Executive Committee Member (Director at Large)
+Washington State Bar Association IP Section, Executive Committee Member (Secretary/Treasurer)

 Federal Circuit Bar Association, Member